-Enacted on 25 July 2017, this legislation contains significant and far reaching changes to the limitation period for complaints to the Ombudsman.
+Enacted in July of this year, this legislation contains significant and far reaching changes to the limitation period for complaints to the Ombudsman.

 For complaints relating to "long-term financial services", the Act extends the limitation period for the hearing of complaints beyond the traditional 6 year limitation period.